PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

 `node server` starts a server at http://localhost:3000 to change the port number edit `server.js` you will need different port numbers if you want more than one project open

+`gulp testwatch` is a newly added task that invokes the karma test runner to run all unit tests written for each component.

 ## Order of compiling (for your reference)